meysamshahbazi/yolov7/README.md

 # My fork!
-this fork is created in order to facilate generating tensorRT engine for yolo v7.
+this fork is created in order to facilate generating tensorRT engine for yolo v7. our aim is using yolov7 in TensorRt as implimented [here](https://github.com/meysamshahbazi/yo7trt)

 # Official YOLOv7